SoftwareEngineeringToolDemos/FSE-2012-FaultTracer/ReadMe.txt

 >>>>>>>>>>>>>>>>>Configuration>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+Import the FaultTracer project into Eclipse to compile it.
 Before starting FaultTracer, the user would need to provide a configuration file, faulttracer-config.xml, stored in the base directory of each program version under test:

 <project name="FaultTracer-Configuration">
   <property name="subject" value="..."/>